-- Whisk the egg whites with a pinch of salt, slowly adding the sugar until soft peaks reached
+- Whisk the egg whites with a pinch of salt, gradually adding the sugar until soft peaks are reached.

-- Whisk in 1/3 of egg whites to the Christmas pudding mix and then fold in the rest of the egg whites
+- Whisk in 1/3 of the egg whites into the Christmas pudding mix, then fold in the rest of the egg whites.

-- Fill the mould and clean around the top
+- Fill the molds and clean around the top.

-Looking for a festive drink to go with that holiday feast?
-Have a look at our Christmas Cocktail Recipes from mixologists we know!
-Find here the best Fabulous Christmas Recipes you’ll ever know.
+- Looking for a festive drink to complement your holiday feast?
+Explore our Christmas Cocktail Recipes from expert mixologists for the perfect holiday celebration!

 This compilation of festive recipes brings together tradition and innovation to create a memorable Christmas feast at home.
 You can also visit more of these restaurants to experience world-class culinary delights with your loved ones.